alexhunsley/tca-beam/README.md

 ## Implementation

-It's highly desirable that the template files that generate the stubs are tweakable by the user.

 The scaffold could be a standalone tool, or perhaps just template files for some existing templating tool.
-Convenience is the main aim.
+Convenience is the main aim; tool has to be easy to use on a fundamental  level.

 ## A pause for thought